Build a Resilient Application with MongoDB Atlas

 Invalid commands, network outages, and network errors that are not handled by retryable writes return errors.
 Refer to your driver's API documentation for error details.

-_id, your driver returns an error that includes:
+returns an error that includes:

 Without proper error handling, an error may block your application from processing requests until it is restarted.